What is the CIA Triad?

 So using his new found ethical hacker skills, John goes rogue and the ethical part is forgotten.
 He goes to hack Mike’s website.
 He manages to breach the website, find the customer database for everybody that's ever been able to purchase a flag from the website.
 John changes the customer passwords once he's in there and he also takes a copy of the database so that he can contact them and let them know what he thinks about the flag being displayed in the incorrect colours.
 Let’s examine what John has performed and what tenants of information security he has breached in the Triad.

-Immediately recognizable are Confidentiality and Integrity.
+Immediately recognisable are Confidentiality and Integrity.
 John has accessed user details so he has breached confidentiality.
 He has changed user details, so he has also breached data integrity.

 He has also impacted availability to some degree as users may not be able to log in after the change to their credentials.

 That means we have hit all three tenants of the triad.
-Authorized entities cannot can't get in, they don't have access, and the system is supposed to be accessible and usable upon demand.
+Authorised entities cannot get in, they don't have access, and the system is supposed to be accessible and usable upon demand.

 An asset is anything that adds value to an organization.
 And that bears down in so many different ways.
 It could be the information that you hold.
 It could be software.
 It could be the physical assets such as computer hardware that we spend such a lot of time making sure we destroy the hard drives correctly so that the data itself—the information—isn't derived and then the hardware itself is actually gotten rid of.